coleifer/peewee/docs/peewee/api.rst

    .. method:: cursor(named_cursor=None)

-      :param named_cursor: Reserved for internal use.
+      :param named_cursor: Reserved for internal use by Postgres extension.

       Return a DB-API ``cursor`` object on the current connection.
 If a connection is not open, one will be opened.